-The Georgia Department of Labor and the Governor's Office of Workforce Development can help you create resumes, get job training and receive professional development.
+The Georgia Department of Labor and the Georgia Department of Economic Development's Workforce Division can help you create resumes, get job training, and receive professional development.

 - Instead of sending cover letters and resumes to companies randomly, make a list of companies you respect, and look for jobs at those companies.
 Even if the company has no job openings at the moment, an early contact shows your interest.

 - For tips on finding jobs and keeping them, follow the Georgia Department of Labor's podcasts and updates on Facebook and Twitter.

 What job markets will grow throughout the state in the coming years?

 As baby boomers retire, they'll need more health care, and so you'll see more jobs for physician's assistants, registered nurses, and dental hygienists.
 As technology continues to advance, you'll also notice a growth in computer software engineering jobs.

 What programs can help me develop and showcase my workplace skills?